-- Invites a quick counter-response

-- Lacks both reflection and restraint
+- Invites a quick counter-response - Lacks both reflection and restraint

-What to do instead?

-- Give sensitive emails 24 hours
+Give sensitive emails 24 hours

 - Send an acknowledgement email & follow up later - Write (but do not send) the angry first draft.
 Send (maybe) the second or third draft. - Get someone trusted who will be straight with you to look it over - Careful about rumination